AT A GLANCE

 As with all our guided/teaching trips, we will supply any gear that you do not have.

-While the guide will work hard all day to put you in front of fish, strict attention to safety is our highest priority.
+While your guide will work hard all day to put you in front of fish, strict attention to safety is our highest priority.
 Since commencing operations in 1994, we have not had a single incident.

 All GVFFC trips have a strict catch and release policy.
 This is to help ensure the river’s moderate stocks of fish are maintained.
 We will however, ensure that you get some high quality photos of your fish.
 Done properly, the fish is released unharmed and the moment is preserved forever.